 This article gives a great explanation of how companies have had to evolve and accelerate digital transformation during the pandemic.
 It also explains how a customer data platform (or CDP) fits into the martech stack: “A CDP may not fully replace your legacy campaign management tools, but can work in tandem with them to reduce manual labor and complexity, and provide real-time insights and actionable guidance to product measurable effects.
 A CDP can be used to create a single customer view with a persistent and unified record…”

 Nielsen Annual Marketing Report

-This recently released report covers marketing mix (and flexibility to make changes), omnichannel, measurement, first-, second- and third-party data, and perspectives on marketing during a global crisis.
+This recently released report covers marketing mix (and flexibility to make changes), omnichannel, measurement, first-party data, second-party data and third-party data, and perspectives on marketing during a global crisis.